 Scrolling through the events section on Facebook, I happened upon an invitation to visit the Heritage Museum of Orange County for a vintage marketplace called ‘Behind the Picket Fence’.

-The market place boasted over 75 amazing vendors selling everything from vintage, rustic decor, up-cycled, repurposed, farm-style decor, wrought iron, and handmade items of yesteryear.
+The marketplace boasted over 75 amazing vendors selling everything from vintage, rustic decor, up-cycled, repurposed, farm-style decor, wrought iron, and handmade items of yesteryear.
 The show was to be held outdoors throughout the beautiful grounds of The Heritage Museum of Orange County.
-Given the state of affairs and all events of late, I had called, left messages and sent email to see if the event was still happening ~ all met with silence and no reply.
+Given the state of affairs and all events of late, I had called, left messages, and sent an email to see if the event was still happening ~ all met with silence and no reply.
 I decided to take the drive and venture out anyway.

 I had never been to the museum and was actually looking forward to strolling through the citrus groves, rose gardens, nature walk, and tour the historic Kellogg House.
 Hiram Clay Kellogg designed the three-story-high circular staircase that is the centerpiece of the elegant Kellogg House that reflects many of the design elements and carvings from ships that sailed the seas in 1898.
 It was termed one of the finest Neo-classical Victorian homes in Orange County.

 Unfortunately, there was no event.
 All the tall black iron gates were closed and padlocked with not a single car in sight.
 In order not to forget to put this on my bucket list of places to visit once everything is open again – I stuck my phone between the cast-iron fence posts and took photos as best I could.

 When I downloaded the photos from my phone onto my computer – something caught my eye.
 The curtain in one of the second-floor windows looked as if it had been pulled back ever so slightly.
 I copied the photo and enlarged it.
 Not surprising, I did see the curtain slightly pulled back with what looks to be a face peering from behind.